 Once you’ve knocked out the first one, move on to the next highest interest rate, and continue in order.
 Just like the strategy to pay down the smallest debts first, you should put the same amount from the first debt you paid off towards the second debt, and so on.
 If you’ve been a loyal customer with consistent, timely payments, you might also consider negotiating your highest interest rates.

-Call your credit card companies or lenders and explain that you are focused on paying down the debt as quickly as possible and would like a lower rate since you’ve been doing such a good job with your payments.
-There’s no harm in asking, and people are often surprised at the positive response they receive.
+Contact your credit card companies or lenders to express your intention to pay off your debt as quickly as possible.
+Request a lower interest rate since you have consistently made timely payments.
+There’s no harm in asking, and people are often surprised by the positive response they receive.

 5. Don’t Forget to Reward Yourself Along the Way

 Getting out of debt and improving your credit score is hard work.
 Whenever you meet one of your goals, set aside a reasonable reward to celebrate your hard work.